GlobalBoost/competition/README.md

 We're excited about this change and are committed to making the transition as smooth as possible for all members and with this we will see more number of winners

+Note: No same person can win consecutive days, weeks or month

+Daily rewards: $5 for one winner
+Weekly rewards: $20 and $10 for first and second Monthly  rewards: $200, $100 and $50 for three winners

 ## Timeline:
 The exact timeline and details will be announced in our official channels like discord, signal, etc. Please keep an eye on our channels for latest update.